Jul 27, 2023

 Annotations served as a communication tool, allowing multiple team members to share insights and notes about the data directly within the analytics platform.
 Since it’s gone, collaboration and communication among team members have been reduced.
 Also, comparing UA and GA4 is more challenging to understand past events and their impact on website performance.

 When you switch to Usermaven, you can manage team access.
 You can invite your marketing, customer success, and product teams to help you holistically accelerate your website and product-led growth.
-Without incurring any additional costs, you can share your dashboard/workspace with your team or customers (in the case of marketing agencies).
+Without incurring any additional costs, you can share your dashboard/workspace with your team or customers (in the case of internet marketing agencies).

 One limitation reported by users when using GA4 was the perception of an unintuitive user interface (UI).
 An unintuitive UI refers to an interface that is not immediately clear or easy to navigate, leading to confusion and difficulties for users when interacting with the platform.